The geological record

 Stakeholder Type

+Our knowledge of the early Earth offers a key constraint on hypotheses for the origins of life.
 Unfortunately, the overwhelming majority of the oldest rocks on Earth have been destroyed or altered by geological processes such as tectonic shift.
-Consequently, the geological record is extremely poor for the first billion years of Earth's 4.5 billion year history,18 and so all we know is that life arose during a one-billion year window — an enormous span of time, roughly twice as long as complex animals have existed.
+Consequently, the geological record is extremely poor for the first billion years of Earth's 4.5-billion-year history.17 The earliest confirmed fossil organisms to have yet been discovered are 3.5 billion years old,18 and so all we know is that life arose during a 1-billion-year window — an enormous span of time, roughly twice as long as complex animals have existed.

 Future Horizons: